-"Reference set" is: women, age at interruption 30, reason for interruption child care hence pension credit for work interruptions, no unemployment, no wage penalty unless otherwise mentioned, retirement at statutory retirement age pensions on benefits in 2065, as was done in Section 3.4 and Tables D-2 earlier.
+However, a twin monetary " \notin " table is giving outcomes at 2065 prices rather, with name \notin bis".
+Those values are the ones referred to when considering the impact of each determinant of pensions on benefits in 2065, as was done in Section 3.4 and Tables D-2 earlier.
 This analysis showed that pension earnings are obviously larger for higher-educated women, the gap with upper-secondary education attainment (13.5%) resulting from differences in the wage curves, both in terms of average extreme levels (tangency effect) and shape.